-Director of Victim Advocacy Data – Responsible for overseeing the accurate, compliant and confidential collection of Victim Advocacy data and the timely and accurate achievement of program goals and outcomes.
+Director of Victim Advocacy – Responsible for overseeing the accurate, compliant and confidential collection of Victim Advocacy Services and the timely and accurate achievement of program goals and outcomes.
 Reports directly to the CEO/Executive Director.

 Victim Advocate – Responsible for directly assisting victims of domestic violence through phone and office visits, including initial intakes and follow-ups, case management, and coordination of assigned programs.
 Such as training volunteer crisis call intake specialists and facilitating life skills training sessions.
 Represents the agency through monthly advocate meetings, hosted by the Domestic Violence Network.
 Reports directly to the appropriate aligned grant focused leadership team member, Senior Victim Advocate, Crisis Call Team Leader and/or CEO/Executive Director.